Get Help Fast, Most inspections scheduled within days

 Stormwater Management and Aging Infrastructure

-Deerfield’s stormwater infrastructure reflects the community’s development era.
-Systems designed for the drainage loads of the 1960s are now managing runoff from a more densely developed landscape, with increased impervious surface coverage from driveways, patios, and additions built over the decades.
+Deerfield's stormwater infrastructure reflects the community's development era.
+Systems designed for the drainage loads of the 1960s now manage runoff from a more densely developed landscape with added driveways, patios, and additions.

 Cosmetic Fixes vs. Root Causes

-Mold in Deerfield homes often develops out of sight.
+Mold in Deerfield homes often develops out of sight, especially in basements, crawl spaces, finished lower levels, and areas affected by past water events.
 Watch for:

 These signs are often subtle but worth investigating early, particularly after wet seasons or in homes near low-lying areas.